Inspecting 3D Data

 When working with 3D data, here are some quick tools and navigation tips:

-- Press and hold the mouse wheel to pan in orbit mode or just click with selected
+• Press and hold the mouse wheel to pan in orbit mode, or just click with 79FxPh9TO2sB-bej72IM11KT_NbESuoKVzBPZf0QfzEJvaHCSvboFusZmpXNrTc8rPY-0Fslka3odxjRm-lLF1KVsvdc8qhFu5Ul4xxkGM1YCSeyY7mLgZZ3dA2dASeEZa5U7phu selected

-- Make sure you have the Lock the Current View in 3D selected to view in 3D
+• Make sure you have the Lock the Current View in 3D selected to view in 3D lylKe7lN9Xp3lnCBVZFzpQNPk1r3bkloontULdVruSrX__N-ecfBolB86nEIbU56CBCK5P2hOlx2VZzrUqnn_hvbRCcJwwbrd5rZUTaXmzonYh4MtiDBnurdFP80yfXBBUVR_mS4

-- Toggle this icon if you would like to lock your view in 2D
+• Toggle this icon if you would like to lock your view in 2D tbWji4LYZ_ChV1VJ5QdUOt8EvBqMPQqnIiQMuWTgOIIJnUvxSO6OZ613zP6dxKGmVZLybl_37zYmEZJJpg77llo2HYYaUv4dhWc5xl38kGjaUGHthNZEPqAQqjeUq7x24eOQsiDf

-It’s good practice to visualize and explore your data before beginning your workspace when you can.
+It’s good practice to visualize and explore your data before you begin your workspace, when you can.
 The inspector provides valuable information about features, including feature type, coordinate system, dimension, extents, and attributes, among other useful tools.

 It’s always a good idea to make sure you have valid input data before you attempt a translation.
 This is particularly true for 3D data, given the potential complexities.
-The GeometryValidator provides a set of tests for 2D geometries like lines and polygons, and 3D geometries like surfaces and solids.
-In general, it is recommended to check for a small number of issues at a time, and use several GeometryValidators in a series to identify invalid features more easily.
+The GeometryValidator provides a set of tests for 2D geometries, such as lines and polygons, and for 3D geometries, such as surfaces and solids.
+In general, it is recommended to check for a small number of issues at a time and use several GeometryValidators in a series to identify invalid features more easily.
 See the How to Make a 3D Globe from 2D Vector Data tutorial for a GeometryValidator example.